-Because of the seriousness of this issue, cheating and/or plagiarizing will be handled in a different manner.
-All students caught cheating (giving or receiving answers) or plagiarizing will be given an automatic detention and will receive a grade reduction on the assignment at the discretion of the teacher, taking into account the severity of the violation.
+Academic integrity is an important value that is instilled in St. Patrick students.
+Because of the seriousness of this issue, all students in 4-8 grade caught cheating (giving or receiving answers) or plagiarizing will be given an automatic detention and will receive a grade reduction on the assignment at the discretion of the teacher, taking into account the severity of the violation.
 Multiple instances of cheating or plagiarizing will result in a Disciplinary Conference.